 What are the options that I can consider?

-With recent innovations in dental technology there are several different options that you have available to you for realigning your teeth.
+With recent innovations in dental technology, there are several different options that you have available to you for realigning your teeth.
 The most important thing to do is sit down with your orthodontic care provider and talk about which options are best for you.

 These are comfortable, clear trays made from BPA-free plastic.
 They are worn over the teeth, not attached to them.
 Plastic aligners are really popular because they can be put in and taken out by the patient.
-One of the most respected companies that produces these aligners is Invisalign.
+One of the most respected companies that produce these aligners is Invisalign.
 Just like with braces, a treatment plan for Invisalign begins with a set of x-rays and impressions.
 A 3 – D image of your teeth will then be created.
 This image will be used to plan and produce your custom series of aligners.
 The aligners are worn all the time except when you eat, brush, or floss.

 They can be taken out for other occasions and they are practically invisible when they are in your mouth.
 This makes them a popular choice for teens and adults who are self-conscious about wearing traditional metal brackets.
 You do not have to go to the orthodontist’s office to have them adjusted.
 Your plan will tell you when to change into the next aligner in the series.
 When you are through with your treatment, keeping your teeth straight usually requires that you continue to wear an aligner for a limited amount of time each day.

-You have been down this road already, of course, but if your braces came off many years ago, more options are available now than there were your first time around.
+You have been down this road already, of course, but if your braces came off many years ago, more options are available now than there was your first time around.
 Brackets are made out of different types of materials.
 Ceramic brackets come in white or clear and are not as visible are regular metal brackets.
 Lingual brackets are another option.
 They are brackets that are attached to the back of your teeth.
 This type of bracket has been around for a long time and can be just as effective as regular brackets.

 If your wisdom teeth have grown since your braces came off, chances are that they have created overcrowding in your mouth.
 Even if they have not emerged through your gums, they can have an impact on your other teeth.
 They can be real trouble if they are impacted which means that they can’t emerge through your gums because of the limited space in your mouth so they are growing sideways beneath your gums.
 Tooth extraction is a relatively simple procedure and your teeth may return to their previous spots without any further intervention.